Australia House - Japan

 Furniture Project for Australia House in Japan

 Supported by the Australian Embassy Tokyo and Tsumari Art Field

-Liam spent three weeks living, designing and making at Australia House in June 2017.
-Liam worked with the local community of Urada and developed a range of furniture.
-Each design has a unique narrative that relates to the house, architecture, location, community and cultural heritage of Urada.
+Liam spent three weeks living, designing and making at and for Australia House in June 2017.
+Working with the local community of Urada, Liam developed a series of furniture.
+Each design has a unique narrative that relates to the house, architecture, location, community and cultural heritage of Urada Village.

 Echigo Sugi Table

-The table is made from Japanese Cedar sourced and selected by Yanagi San, the local forester and timber miller who plants, sustains, fells and harvests the forest nearby Urada and Australia House.
-The design is simple in form, yet has subtle and meaningful details cut on the underside.
-This pattern is abstracted from the geometry of surrounding the rice-fields and also provides an analogy of Urada as a community.
-The cuts on the underside continue up the sides of the table to create a thin illusion of the frailty, however the table is incredibly strong.
-Similarly, Urada may appear to be a fragile rural community, when in fact the people who live there are incredibly resilient, resourceful and untiring, traits which their harsh habitat demands.
+This table is made from Japanese Cedar sourced and selected by Yanagi San, the local forester and miller who plants, stewards and harvests the mountain nearby Urada and Australia House.
+The design is simple in form, yet has subtle and meaningful details cut into the underside.
+This pattern is abstracted from the geometry of rice-fields and makes analogous critique of Urada as a community; The cuts on the underside, continue up the sides of the table to create an illusion of thinness and frailty, when in-fact the table is incredibly strong.
+Similarly, at first glance, Urada village appears to be a frail rural community, suffering from economic decay.
+However, the people who live there are incredibly resilient, resourceful and untiring, traits which their harsh habitat demands.
 This rigour has been ingrained in their way of living, past down from their ancestors, who hand carved the mountains to form terraced rice fields and create habitat and livelihood.
 The timber is finished first by a flame (yaki-sugi) and later with stain and lacquer.
-The black finish brings the outside architecture of Australia House in.
+The black finish brings the outside architecture of Australia House, in.

-This outside bench is made from timber from neighbor, Gonbei San’s farm house which fell after the 2011 earthquake and heavy snowfall.
+This bench is made from timber from neighbour, Gonbei San’s farm house, which fell after the 2011 earthquake and heavy snowfall.
 The design was a result of workshops with the local people including Gonbei San, an infamous character of the village.
-By leaving the old joinery exposed, the design pays homage to the original craftspeople and carpenters who made the farm house initially.
+By leaving the old joinery exposed, the design pays homage to the original craftspeople and carpenters who built the farm house initially.
 The design relates to Australia House through its form, texture and colour, as well as it's cultural context in relation to material effects of the earthquake.
 The original Australia House was also an old farm house which fell after the 2011 Tohoku earthquake.